 The presence of minors in the vehicle at the time of a DUI arrest can also result in an aggravated DUI.
 States have different age ranges for minors that will trigger enhanced DUI penalties.
 For example, some states require that the minor in the vehicle be younger than 16, while others set the maximum age for the minor at 12.
 You will likely have a child protective services case opened against you, as well.

 Some states also increase the penalties for a DUI conviction if the offense occurs in a school zone, regardless of whether children were in the car or nearby.

 Multiple DUI Convictions

-Suspended or Revoked License
+Driving on a Suspended or Revoked License

-Charged with an Aggravated DUI?
+Charged With an Aggravated DUI?
 Get Legal Help

 DUI arrests aren't pleasant.
 Being arrested and charged with an aggravated DUI is even less pleasant.
 Whether you're accused of having a particularly high BAC or a minor in the car, the penalties can be significantly increased for an aggravated DUI.
 It's a good idea to seek legal advice.
 Contact an experienced DUI attorney near you today.